JonFRutan/SteamAppScrape/README.md

 Currently there is only the import.py script which initiates a SQL connection via SQLAlchemy.
 This will pull from a local .env file (must be made by enduser).

+### NOTE
+This will be updated once the class project is finished, and will contain all the relevant information from there.
+For the time being this is solely the project script code for the sake of showcase.